marshmatter/voids-discord-bot/README.md

 ## This bot is not currently functional!
-You will receive errors if you try and run this at the moment, just need a place to store safely for a bit :)
+This is technically not true - if you download the source for this bot and run it yourself, as long as things are defined as they should be, it'll run.
+However, this is not feature complete.